amanuel-hailu/aws-serverless-project/Installation/README.md

 5. Executing Docker Command Without Sudo (Optional)

-a.
-If you want to avoid typing sudo whenever you run the docker command, add your username to the docker group:
+  - If you want to avoid typing sudo whenever you run the docker command, add your username to the docker group:

 ```
 sudo usermod -aG docker $(whoami)